brasebin terrisse x Björn Vanoverberghe

 {{images-1}}

 ACT II - Two Roofs, Two Moods: The building is crowned with a new festive identity, reflecting its new public function.
-The existing configuration of the building is used to create two distinct rooftop spaces, each with its own unique atmosphere—one extroverted and the other introverted.
+The existing configuration of the building is used to create two distinct rooftop spaces, each with its own unique atmosphere—one extroverted offering views towards the surrounding landscape, one introverted framed by four walls and open to the sky.

-ACT III - Waking Up the Building: A new device is added, becoming a landmark and reference point for both the festival and Asiat Park, through light, color, and smoke.
+ACT III - Waking Up the Building: A new device is added, becoming a landmark and reference point for both the festival and Asiat Park.
+After the sunset, the giant sphere gets lit, floating in the dark.

 Binary Sunset brings a sense of domesticity and community to this elevated platform, awakening the building while introducing a new trinity within Asiat Park.